DarkGhostHunter/Laralerts/README.md

 # Laralerts

-Quickly set one or multiple Alerts (Bootstrap 4) in your backend, and render them in the frontend.
+Quickly set one or multiple Alerts in your backend, and render them in the frontend.

+This version 2.0 is compatible with any framework, and allows you to edit the rendered HTML.

 ## Installation